 This website receives a commission/fee for each purchase bought through the affiliate links on this website

 What is Mujadara?

-Mujadara is a Levant meal of rice and lentils topped with a generous amount of caramelized onions.
+Mujadara is a Levant meal of rice (or wheat) and lentils topped with a generous amount of caramelized onions.

 This simple Lebanese lentils and rice recipe produces a lot of flavor and is the epitome of vegan Lebanese food, a flavorsome comfort food loved by kids and adults.

 If you are ever in doubt about what to make that’s super tasty, high in protein and makes a wonderful leftover, think Lebanese mujadara.
 There are many variations, check out the different types of mujadara.

 Mujadara is pronounced as moo·jah·dah·rah.
 As this is a Lebanese mujadara, it is pronounced as mmm·jad·rah (lazy slang) and can also be written as mjadara.

 Different Levant countries pronounce it differently, it is also known as megadara (Egyptian), mejedera (Armenian), moujadarar, mujadarrah and a few other variations.

 - It’s family-friendly - both children and adults love this meal for either lunch or dinner